Skip to content

 “Pre accident weekly earnings” is defined as the weekly average of the gross earnings received during the 12 months immediately before the day on which the motor vehicle accident occurred.

-That is, you average out the weekly gross amount received during the 52 weeks immediately prior to the accident.
+To calculate the pre accident weekly earnings, you average your weekly gross amount received during the 52 weeks immediately prior to the accident.
 The insurer is required to make a written decision in relation to the amount that they intend to pay for statutory benefits and how they have calculated the pre average weekly earnings.
-If you disagree with the insurer’s calculation of pre average weekly earnings, then you can appeal or challenge that decision by way of review through the Dispute Resolution Service of SIRA.
+If you disagree with the insurer’s calculation of pre average weekly earnings, then you can appeal or challenge that decision by way of review through the Dispute Resolution Service of The Personal Injury Commission.
 Unfortunately no legal costs can be claimed to assist in determining the pre average weekly earnings.

 The Motor Accidents Injuries Act defines a minor injury as follows: